Michiel1992/voltstarP/SUPPORT.md

 ### **Data Not Updating**
 - Check if your car is connected to cellular/WiFi
 - Verify your Polestar account has an active subscription
-- Try restarting Voltstar
+- Try restarting MyStar

 ### **Menu Bar Issues**
-- If the icon disappears: relaunch Voltstar
+- If the icon disappears: relaunch MyStar
 - If text is cut off: try a different display option in Settings
-- For display problems: restart Voltstar or log out/in
+- For display problems: restart MyStar or log out/in

 ## System Requirements